I-2-1-45.Parties to the Hearing

 Any individual is a party to a hearing if:

-He or she shows in writing that his or her rights may be adversely affected by the hearing; or
+They show in writing that their rights may be adversely affected by the hearing; or

 The individual's rights may be adversely affected by the administrative law judge (ALJ) decision or dismissal.